 An example of this can be found in delivery last year on the course.
-Students wanted more production time together.
-This meant students were able to more freely observe other projects, give feedback to peers and collaborate more opening as a student cohort.
+Students asked to have more production time together.
+The timetable now works in a way that students of all levels can freely observe other projects, give feedback to peers and collaborate more openly as a student cohort.